MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/register-plug-in.md

 1. Create a .NET Framework class library project in Visual Studio
 1. Add the `Microsoft.CrmSdk.CoreAssemblies` NuGet package to the project
-1. Implement the <xref:Microsoft.Xrm.Sdk.IPlugin> interface on classes that will be registered as steps.
+1. Implement the <xref:Microsoft.Xrm.Sdk.IPlugin> interface on classes to be registered on plug-in steps.
 1. Add your code to the <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method required by the interface
     1. Get references to services you need
     1. Add your custom business logic